DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 ```

 The purpose of the function above is to add the diagram selection to the group by its method called [addMembers](https://gojs.net/latest/api/symbols/Group.html#addMembers).
-It means that when we call this function on e.g. group mouse drop event it'll add such a node (because it's now selected) to the group.
+This means that when we call this function on e.g. group mouse drop event, it'll add the node (because it's now selected) to the group.

 The next thing we need to do is to make use of this function.
-As it was mentioned before, these kinds of events can be handled inside templates.
+As mentioned before, these kinds of events can be handled inside templates.
-Let's move to the `group-template.ts`.
+Let's move to `group-template.ts`.

 ```typescript
 //group-template.ts